sclosaf/NonSense-Generator/docs/Manual.md

 cd NonSense-Generator
 ```
 Otherwise download the .zip from the repo home and unzip it locally.
-To streamline the development and usage process, a series of scripts have been provided, see [script](../scripts), these script are available to the user and perform the same actions:
+To streamline the development and usage process, a series of scripts have been provided (see [scripts](../scripts)) these scripts are available to the user and perform the same actions:
 - [mvn.sh](../scripts/mvn.sh): UNIX/LINUX
 - [mvn.bat](../scripts/mvn.bat): Windows

-These provide the basic compilation and execution functionalities, in order to compile and start the
+These provide the basic compilation and execution functionalities.
+In order to compile and start the
-application the following instructions.
+application use the flollowing instructions.
 On Unix-like environment use:
 ```
 cd scripts